SaiAkhilM/SaiM_LaundryFolder/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->

+# Third Milestone
+<iframe width="560" height="315" src="https://www.youtube.com/embed/I_6vLKMshE4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my third milestone, I was able to integrate more buttons into my machine so that it could fold different types of clothing.
+More specifically, I was able to get it to fold shorts and t-shirts with the press of their corresponding button.

+The main challenge I faced was the 3D-printed parts getting loose from the servo horn of the servo motor which prevented the machine from successfully folding the shirt in half and placing it aside.
+This worked during milestone 2 but when I was using the machine more, the 3d printed part got loose on the servo horn over time which prevented the board of the BoxLegend from moving.
+The servo horn had only one screw hole that I could use to connect to the part which caused the part to rotate about that screw because you need two points of contact for it to be secure.
+I noticed that the horn did have another hole but unfortunately, it didn't have threads.
+But luckily, I realized that it didn't need to have threads and I can still put a bolt through it to create a second point of contact.
+I got a smaller screw and created a small hole in the 3d part by heating the screw and pressing the head of the screw into the plastic.
+I then put filled the hole with super glue and put the head of the screw inside the hole to create two points of contact with the servo horn.
+In the end, I fixed the problem and was able to get my machine to consistently fold t-shirts and shorts without the parts getting loose.

 # Second Milestone